 Si prefiere leer esta información en español, por favor haga clic aquí.
 Se puede responder a la solicitud en español.
 Un miembro del personal de la Oficina de Artes y Cultura traducirá sus respuestas para que sean revisadas.

-For this application in other languages please contact the Office of Arts + Culture staff Lauren Click at firstname.lastname@example.org.
+For this application in other languages please contact the Office of Arts + Culture Program Manager Lauren Click at firstname.lastname@example.org.

 The Arts Education Project Grant provides opportunities for children in the City of Boulder to have unique experiences with practicing artists, access to tools and techniques, or improved instruction in the creative professions.
 The goal of the grant is to increase the exposure of students to unique and memorable experiences that may shape their future in cultural participation and creative careers.

 - Log onto the Boulder Arts Commission online grant portal.
 If you have not logged on before, make a profile.
 Applications must be submitted using our online grant applications.